valzugg/Tower-Defence-Project/README.txt

+# Tower Defence Game

-﻿Welcome to the Desert Tower Defence Game by Valtteri Kortteisto.
+Welcome to the Desert Tower Defence Game by Valtteri Kortteisto.

 The program is executed via Game.scala in the folder